on3iro/aeons-end-randomizer/README.md

 Deploys the `./docs` directory directly to github pages.
 You need to have repository access and push permissions to run this command.

+> **NOTE:** To show the docs locally, you have to install docsify as global npm
+> package and run `docsify serve docs -p 3001` inside the project root.

 ### `yarn run build`

 Builds the app for production to the `build` folder.<br>